-- f) Start the SpectrumTM Technology Platform server. - g) Open each model in the Relationship Analysis Client and run a query.
-Any query is sufficient. - h) Stop the SpectrumTM Technology Platform server. - i) Open the file SpectrumFolder\server\modules\hub\hub.properties in an editor and set the property hub.neo4j.database.type to ha:
+- e) Start the SpectrumTM Technology Platform server. - f) Open each model in the Relationship Analysis Client and run a query.
+Any query is sufficient. - g) Stop the SpectrumTM Technology Platform server. - h) Indexed properties are now restricted to a maximum length of 4039 bytes.
+If your model has an indexed property that exceeds this limitation, proceed to Step 6.
+If your model does not have an indexed property that exceeds this limitation, continue with substep i below. - i) Open the SpectrumFolder\server\modules\hub\hub.properties file in an editor and set the property hub.neo4j.database.type to ha: